The-GLaDE-Lab/GatorAR/README.md

 Built and maintained by UF's Game-based Learning and Digital Experiences (**GLaDE**) Lab.

-## Beta Build
+## Release Candidate Build

-Current state of the Beta build and changes based on results from Alpha testing.
+Current state of the current release candidate and changes based on results from Beta testing.

-Test Device: iPhone 12
+Test Device: iPhone 12 running iOS 15.7

+Project Built and Installed to Test Device through Xcode Version 13.4.1

 ### Usability